 - Most previous successful applicants had a GPA of 3.0 or higher

 - Psychology and sociology recommended

-- The Decker School admits students as incoming sophomores or juniors.
+- Decker College admits students as incoming sophomores or juniors.
 Students are considered sophomores if they're admitted with prerequisites remaining, while those who have completed prerequisites are considered juniors.

 - Minimum GPA of 3.0 and prerequisite GPA of 3.0